CNC microscopy for fun

 Intro

-I wanted to build a CNC microscope in order to attempt image fairly large objects such leaves, CD-ROMs etc. to reveal detail that can’t be seen with the naked eye.
+I wanted to build a CNC microscope using off the shelf parts in order to attempt image fairly large objects such leaves, CD-ROMs etc. to reveal detail that can’t be seen with the naked eye.

 This required a metallurgical style microscope, which shines light through a microscope objective, onto a sample.